Service and filing deadlines

 The Court of Appeal is hearing all appeals, including those that aren't urgent.
-Appeal hearings will be held either by video conference or in a courtroom.
+Appeal hearings will be held by video conference (Zoom) [November 9, 2020].
 You can also request to have your appeal handled entirely in writing.
 You (and your lawyer if you have one) can say which you would prefer on the Court Proceedings Form.

 Applications and registrar’s appointments

 The Court is hearing all chambers applications, including those that aren't urgent, by teleconference (or in writing if requested).

 Hearings with the Registrar will be held by videoconference, teleconference, or in writing.